4ern/AutoIt-VSCode/README.md

 * IntelliSense (code hints and completion)
 * Launch, compile and build scripts from VSCode
 * Launch AutoIt Help for highlighted text
-* Symbol search, press `Ctrl+Shift+R` to see where Functions and Variables have been declared in the current file
+* Symbol search, press `Ctrl+Shift+R` to see where Functions have been declared in the current file

 ## Configuration
 By default, this extension is set up for the default installation of AutoIt and SciTe4AutoIt on a 64-bit system.
 For alternate setups, you can access the user settings by navigating to `File-> Preferences-> Settings` or invoking the command palette (`Ctrl+Shift+P`) and searching for Preferences, and changing the following options: